JPV2207/Event-Finder-Microservices/README.md

 - **Organizer Service** (`organizer-service`, port 8000):
   - Manages organizer application submissions, status checks, and admin reviews.
   - Stores application data in the `event-finder-organizers` MongoDB database.
+  - Includes admin routes for reviewing organizer applications.

 - **API Gateway** (Nginx, port 8080):
   - Proxies requests to the appropriate service based on the URL path (e.g., `/api/users`, `/api/events`, `/api/organizer`).
   - Provides a unified entry point for the frontend.

+**Admin Functionality**: Admin tasks, such as reviewing organizer applications and updating user roles, are integrated into the Organizer Service (`/api/organizer/applications`) and User Service (`/api/users/:userId`).
+These routes are protected by the `authorizeRoles(["admin"])` middleware.

 Each service uses Express for routing, Mongoose for MongoDB interactions, and middleware for authentication (`auth.js`) and role-based authorization (`authorizeRoles.js`).